madprops/cromulant/README.md

 ## Game Loop

-You start a new game with 100 ants.
+You start a new game with 25 to 500 ants.

-You read some funny updates.
+You get to read funny updates from the ants.

 You watch who gets the most triumphs or the most hits.